Some cite the endless health benefits of spicy food. Others warn too much spice can be bad for you. So, is spicy food good for you or not?

 So what’s the catch – is spicy good for you or not?
 The chemical capsaicin responsible for spiciness in peppers is proven to possess a number of health benefits.
 Spicy food lovers can look forward to the following health-promoting properties:

-- Lower risk of obesity and high blood pressure: Scientists from Qatar University’s human nutrition department found chilli consumption is linked to a lower risk of obesity.
-This spicy food was also found to help adults with hypertension (high blood pressure).
+- Lower risk of obesity and high blood pressure: Scientists from Qatar University’s human nutrition department found chili consumption is linked to a lower risk of obesity.
+It02 was also found to help adults with hypertension (high blood pressure).

 Spicy Food and Life Expectancy